The Donaghey College of Science, Technology, Engineering, and Mathematics (DCSTEM) is proud to support and partner with numerous centers and programs.

 For more information on this event, please visit the Central Arkansas Regional Science & Engineering website.

-The Ouachita Mountains Regional Science & Engineering Fair (OMRSEF) is affiliated with the Regeneron International Science & Engineering Fair and uses the rules and forms for student project entry as the basis of the OMRSEF.
+The Ouachita Mountains Regional Science & Engineering Fair (OMRSEF) is affiliated with the Regeneron International Science & Engineering Fair and the Broadcom MASTERS (Math, Applied Science, Technology, and Engineering for Rising Stars) national competition.
 The OMRSEF is managed by a Board of Directors which includes industry and education leaders interested and committed to providing exposure and exploration of STEM areas for students in the sixteen county region.

 For more information on this event, please visit the Ouachita Mountains Regional Science & Engineering Fair Website.

 The Engineering Olympics is designed to introduce students to engineering through competitive team events and exercises.
 All participating schools receive all materials necessary to compete at no charge.
-There is a nominal fee (usually $5 per student) to participate.
+There is a nominal fee ($5 per student) to participate.
 This year, Garver is the title sponsor of the Engineering Olympics.

-The 2021 Engineering Olympics: Junior Division (grades 6th-8th) Competition will be February 27.
-Registration will be open soon!
-Please review the below rules for more information and registration forms.
+The 2022 Engineering Olympics: Junior Division (grades 6th-8th) Competition will be February 26.
+Registration is now open!
+Please review the rules for more information and registration forms.

 Arkansas Science Olympiad